gennyble/lri-rs/README.md

 And it's proved useful!
 In `light/co/camera/proto/LightHeader.java` we can get an idea of the file header?

+Can we parse the message in the header with the protobuf as described in: [dllu/lri-rs](https://github.com/dllu/lri-rs/blob/main/proto/lightheader.proto)?

 ### File Header
 The file seems to consist of a header followed be a proto buf message that then gets appended to it.